Back to the Journal

 If you or someone you know is struggling, you are not alone.
 Please reach out for support:

-If you are experiencing thoughts of harming yourself or your baby, please seek immediate medical help by calling 911 or going to your nearest emergency room.
+If you are experiencing thoughts of harming yourself, please seek immediate medical help by calling 911 or going to your nearest emergency room.

 The Cradld Journal